lancegoyke/fitness-store/README.md

 git push heroku master
 ```

+## Database Migrations

-If a new feature requires changes to the database schema:
+If a new feature requires changes to the database schema, it may be taken care of in `heroku.yml` Release phase.
+This is untested.

+If the release command does not work, run it manually:

 ```
 heroku run python manage.py migrate
 ```

+## Static files

 Static files must be copied in a similar fashion if updated:

 ```
 heroku run python manage.py collectstatic
 ```

+## Media files

+Currently no solution for user-uploaded media, but the app does not accept user-uploaded media.

 ## Users